w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

     }

-Main problem: the value of the action property is not any more an individual therefore the specific rule inside the policy is not any more an individual belonging to the class Rule.
+Main problem of solution 2: the value of the action property is not any more an individual therefore the specific rule inside the policy is not any more an individual belonging to the class Rule.

 **State of the art on policies monitoring**